There is currently only one way that your points will expire.

-If your Evidation Member account is not “active”, any and all points in your account will expire.
-“Active” means you have completed at least one offer (for example, reading a post or completing a survey) in the last 12 months.
+If your Evidation Member account is not “active,” any and all points in your account will expire.
+“Active” means you have completed at least one card (for example, reading an article or completing a survey) in the last 12 months.

 When will this points expiry rule come into effect?